pvnotpv/pvnotpv.github.io/_posts/2026-08-23-lighthouse.md

 ```

-The lifecyle has been completed now (at the libp2p level) , where the sender has gotten a response now.
+The lifecycle has been completed now (at the libp2p level), where the sender has gotten a response now.

+---

 ## Behaviour

 ![diagram2](/images/6.png)

-Behaviour is the main, core behaviour that provides the high level abstraction for all other behaviours.
+Behaviour is the main, core behaviour that provides the high-level abstraction for all other behaviours.

-Let's take a look at the Behaviours' processing of the rpc events.
+Let's take a look at the Behaviours' processing of the RPC events.

 ```rust
 // RPC